phonghtran/weatherApp/README.md

 4. The API also only allowed for fairly coarse time increments (3 hours), so decided to lean into that.
 5. I did like the idea of different locations.
 Made it easier to test.
 Would be more useful if users could customize.
 6. Accessibility.
 Colors were pulled from Google Material Design.
 Choose a chunk thick font to stand up to the colors.
 Wouldn't pass AAA, and the lighter colors push the contrast at 3.64:1.
 Originally I was using black and bold versions of Biryani, but swapped the bold for regular for visual contrast.
 The bold at smaller sizes was losing legibility.
+7. The icons were created with the typeface as the basis for the shapes.
+Needed more time to fully execute.

 ## Tradeoffs